When do you use a comma before or after but?

-My sister is leaving for Canada tomorrow, but she will be back in three weeks.
+My sister is leaving for Canada tomorrow, but she will return in three weeks.
 Correct

 Susan doesn’t like sardines, but her sister loves all kinds of fish.
 Correct

-We really wanted to go to Spain for our holiday, but the hotels are too expensive in summer.
+We wanted to go to Spain for our holiday, but the hotels are too expensive in summer.
 Correct

 I meant to buy some bread, but I forgot to stop off at the bakery.
 Correct

-When the second part of a sentence is a dependent clause, there is no comma before but.
+If the second part of a sentence is a dependent clause, there is no comma.

-It happens when you cannot make a logical sentence from the second clause.
-It is because it is dependent on the first clause for its meaning.
+This happens when you cannot make a logical sentence from the second clause because it depends on the first clause for its meaning.

 Look at these examples.